kkshinkai/nodocs/README.md

   install or get start.

 - Write extremely detailed documentation, but in ambiguous natural language.
-  Do not provide too many examples, so when users get into trouble, they have to look for answers in a mass of vague descriptions.
+  Do not provide too many examples in formal language (aka. example code), so when users get into trouble, they have to look up answers in a mass of vague descriptions.
 Even better, when they ask questions in the community, you can blame them for not reading the documentation carefully.

 - Automatically generate documentation from comments and source code.
 Experts can get the information they need from such documents, but not the beginners.